 About this program

-IPH4102 is a first-in-class anti-KIR3DL2 humanized cytotoxicity-inducing antibody (IgG1), designed to selectively destroy cutaneous T-cell lymphomas (CTCL) cancer cells.
+IPH4102 is a first-in-class anti-KIR3DL2 humanized cytotoxicity-inducing antibody, designed to selectively destroy cutaneous T-cell lymphomas (CTCL) cancer cells.
 CTCL is a group of rare cutaneous lymphomas of T lymphocytes with poor prognosis and few therapeutic options at advanced stages.

-KIR3DL2 is an inhibitory receptor of the KIR family, expressed by approximately 65% of patients across all subtypes of the orphan indication of CTCL and expressed by up to 95% of certain agressive CTCL subtypes, in particular, Sésary syndrome and transformed mycosis fungoides.
+KIR3DL2 is an inhibitory receptor of the KIR family, expressed by approximately 65% of patients across all CTCL subtypes of the orphan indication of CTCL and expressed by up to 85% of certain agressive CTCL subtypes, in particular, Sézary syndrome and transformed mycosis fungoides.
+KIR3DL2 has a restricted expression on normal tissues.

-IPH4102 selectively binds KIR3DL2 and has demonstrated a high level of efficacy in various preclinical models.
-It has been granted orphan drug designation in the European Union for the treatment of CTCL.
+IPH4102 was granted orphan drug status in the European Union for the treatment of CTCL.

 Mechanism of action of anti-KIR3DL2